oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_coalesce/README.md

 ## Examining the Reports
 Locate `report.html` in the `loop_coalesce_report.prj/reports/` or `loop_coalesce_s10_pac_report.prj/reports/` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

 On the main report page, scroll down to the section titled `Compile Estimated Kernel Resource Utilization Summary`.
 Each kernel name ends in the loop_coalesce attribute argument used for that kernel, e.g., KernelCompute<2> uses a loop_coalesce argument of 2.
-You can verify that the number of registers, MLABs and DSPs used for each kernel decreases after nested loops have coalesced.
+You can verify that the number of registers, MLABs and DSPs used for each kernel decreases after nested loops are coalesced.

 ## Running the Sample